Tochukz/reactJS/learning-react/commands.md

 ## Chapter 9:  React Redux
 The process of passing data all the way down and back up the tree introduces complexity that libraries like Redux are designed to alleviate.
 Instead of passing data up the tree through two-way function binding, we can dispatch actions directly from child components to update application state.

+__Install react-redux__
+`$ np install react-redux --save`
+react-redux supplies us with a component that we can use to set up our store in the context, the provider.
+ We can wrap any React element with the provider and that element’s children will have access to the store via context.